 - How Children Are Faring

-According to a 2011-12 survey, about 82% of California teens ages 14-17 reported in 2011-12 that they had not had sex, similar to previous years.
-These data come from the California Health Interview Survey, and should be considered estimates.
+According to a 2011-12 survey, about 82% of California teens ages 14-17 reported that they had not had sex; this figure is similar to estimates from previous years.

-Some teens who engage in sexual activity contract infections, such as chlamydia and gonorrhea.
-While those infections sometimes go unreported, many of them are documented.
-In California, chlamydia rates increased steadily between 2000 and 2008, but have begun to decline in recent years.
-Rates per 100,000 youth ages 10-19 have decreased from 815.0 in 2008 to 717.7 in 2013.
-The state’s rate of gonorrhea infection among teens, which is lower than the chlamydia rate, has fluctuated between 93 and 139 per 100,000 since 2000; in 2015, there were 121 cases of gonorrhea per 100,000 in 2013.
-Statewide and in most counties, data from 2013 and previous years show that more females are diagnosed with gonorrhea and chlamydia than males.
+Some teens who engage in sexual activity contract infections such as chlamydia and gonorrhea.
+In California, chlamydia rates increased steadily between 2000 and 2008, but have decreased overall since 2011, from 813 cases per 100,000 youth ages 10-19 to 709 per 100,000 in 2015.
+The state’s rate of gonorrhea infection among youth, which is lower than the chlamydia rate, has fluctuated between 93 and 139 per 100,000 since 2000; in 2015, there were 121 cases of gonorrhea per 100,000 youth.
+Statewide and in most counties, data from 2015 and previous years show that female youth are diagnosed with chlamydia and gonorrhea at higher rates than males.
 Similarly, African American/black and Hispanic/Latino youth have higher rates of infection than their white and Asian/Pacific Islander peers.
-Although teens ages 15-19 account for the vast majority of chlamydia and gonorrhea cases among youth in California, there were also 862 cases involving children ages 10-14.
+Although teens ages 15-19 account for the vast majority of chlamydia and gonorrhea cases among youth in California, there were also 862 cases involving children ages 10-14 in 2015.

 - Policy Implications

-Teens need accurate information and access to health care to make safe, informed choices about sexual activity, and to receive appropriate care.
-While sex education is not required (beyond HIV/AIDS prevention, which has been required since 1992), California law prevents withholding information about contraception if sex education is offered in schools, and mandates that instruction and materials be appropriate for students of all races, genders, sexual orientations, and ethnic and cultural backgrounds (1).
+Teens need accurate information and access to health care to make safe, informed choices about sexual activity and to receive appropriate care.
+California law now requires integrated, comprehensive sexual health and HIV prevention education, and mandates that instruction and materials be appropriate for students of all races, genders, sexual orientations, and ethnic and cultural backgrounds (1).
 Families also play an important role in teen sexual health; teens who grow up in stable families with good parent-child relationships (including communication about sex) are more likely to delay sexual intercourse and to use contraception (2).